 The local economy got a significant boost thanks to the minigrid, with new businesses like bars, beauty salons, an entertainment center and even a job training center popping up.

-During the pilot, these new businesses saw revenues increase by 68%, according to Kawuma, and the community has become a regional destination for health care and education.
+During the pilot, these new businesses saw revenues increase by 68%, according to Kawuma, and the community has become a regional destination for entertainment and commerce.

 A successful pilot